mctinker/Map-Tasker/README.md

 A portion/example of the results can be found here.

 Program dependencies:
-•	Python version 3
+-	Python version 3
-•	easygui:
+-	easygui:
-  install from Terminal using the command: '''pip3 install --upgrade easygui'''
+  install from Terminal using the command: ```pip3 install --upgrade easygui```

-•	input Tasker backup.xml (anyname.xml…you will be prompted to locate and identify your Tasker backup xml file) on your MAC, created by Tasker version 5 or version 6.
+-	input Tasker backup.xml (anyname.xml…you will be prompted to locate and identify your Tasker backup xml file) on your MAC, created by Tasker version 5 or version 6.

-To run the program from the directory in which MapTasker.py resides, enter: '''python3 MapTasker.py'''
+To run the program from the directory in which MapTasker.py resides, enter: ```python3 MapTasker.py```

 Program out: the file “MapTasker.html”, which can be opened in any browser.